metashot/prok-annotate/README.md

      --outdir results
    ```

+## Documentation

-### eggNOG, KofamScan and Anvi'o Kofam
+### Run eggNOG, KofamScan and Anvi'o Kofam
-eggNOG, KofamScan and Anvi'o Kofam annotations can be executed by setting
+eggNOG, KofamScan and Anvi'o Kofam annotations can be performed by setting
 `--run_eggnog`, `--run_kofamscan` and `--run_anvio_kofam` options:

 ```bash